“What’s the magic word?” said the shop assistant to my then two-year-old son.

 It was a long line and I noticed she seemed excited, and maybe a little anxious to be alone as her parents waited on the sidelines.

-When she finally got the front, I heard her say hello to the cashier.
+When she finally got to the front of the line, I heard her say hello to the cashier.
 Her tone was friendly.
 She smiled.
 She ordered her drink.

 But…she forgot the magic word.